rtanglao/rt-showfor.json/README.md

 roland's fun showfor.json for lithium repo

 ## 10May2017
-* 1\. made fx53 the default (default was formerly fx50) and uploaded it as per March 2, 2017 procedure but it's still showing fx50 as the default.
+* 1\. made fx53 the default (default was formerly fx50) and uploaded it as per March 2, 2017 procedure but it's still showing fx50 as the default. and I updated the bug: https://bugzilla.mozilla.org/show_bug.cgi?id=1341813#c7

 ## March 2, 2017